 Holy Orders: If you are sensing God’s call to service as a priest or deacon in the church, contact our pastor and/or any parish team member you feel can best serve you.

 Similarly, even though there are no sacraments associated with the religious life, monastic life, lay ministry or faith-based humanitarian service, please contact us if we can help you in your discernment.

+Do you need a Sacramental Certificate for any reason?
 Request one here using this form.